Ratstail91/Toy/deep-dive/compiling-toy.md

 Toy_freeInterpreter(&interpreter);
 ```

-Exactly how it accomplishes this task is up to it - as long as the result matches expectations.
+Exactly how it accomplishes this task is implementation dependant - as long as the results match expectations.

 ## REPL

 An example program, called `toyrepl`, is provided alongside Toy's core.
 This program can handle many things, such as loading, compiling and executing Toy scripts; it's capable of compiling any valid Toy program for later use, even those that rely on non-standard libraries.
+It also has a number of commonly needed libraries provided.

 To get a list of options, run `toyrepl -h`.